Common issues that may arise in the classroom AV equipment.

 The classroom does not have the display input I need, what should I do?

 In most classrooms, we provide several options to display your laptops with.
-The most common ones being VGA and HDMI.
-If you do not see one of them provided in the classroom, you may need an adapter to connect to the projector.
+The most common ones being HDMI.
+If you do not use HDMI on your laptop, you may need an adapter to connect to the projector.

 Depending on your laptop, you may need one of two adapters.
 A thunderbolt dongle or a USB-C dongle, shown in the following pictures: